 My father taught me all the words to the song disparaging Penn’s rival university, Cornell: “Far above Cayuga’s waters there’s an awful smell . . .”
 It was probably good that I chose a different midwestern university’s school of journalism to attend when the time came.

 Charles Keyser, nicknamed Whitey by his boyhood friends in Nebraska in reference to his very blond hair, was born in Lincoln, the son of a horticulture professor and a conservatory-trained pianist.
-The marriage ended in divorce, with Charles and his mother moving to the town of Wayne.
+The marriage ended in divorce, with Charles and his mother moving to the town of Wayne, where she offered piano lessons in her home.
 My father spent his first two years of college at the local state teachers college before transferring to Penn.
 When I suggested a similar approach as a money-saving move for myself, he said, “No, it’s much better to spend the entire four years at the same place.”

 After graduating, my father moved to New York City and found work at a large company, with which he shortly became dissatisfied, planning to leave as soon as he was able.
 (When I saw the film, “The Apartment,” the scene of actor Jack Lemmon’s workplace – row upon row of identical desks occupied by identical men all identically dressed and robot-like pushing identical-looking papers – it reminded me of my father’s description of the place.
 For all my life I heard from an uncle on my mother’s side of the family about how my father quit a perfectly good job during the Depression.)